 See also the Compile and Build menus for information on creating private executables.

 If the answer is No, the existing EAREXE.EXE will be run.
-PLANT will re-create GROUND.HTM each time EARTH is run.
+PLANT will re-create GROUND.FOR each time EARTH is run.
 If no changes have been made to the PLANT settings, considerable time can be saved by not re-building.

 For Photon, the choice is between Photon and WinPho.
 Photon is the original version of the text-mode post-processor.
 WinPho is a new Windows version.

 This option allows the user to select any named executable to be used as the PHOENICS solver, thus avoiding the necessity of having to have the private solver in the local directory.
-The name of the private solver is then saved to the file Phoenics.cfg at the end of the session
+The name of the private solver is then saved to the file Phoenics.cfg at the end of the session.

 This allows the working directory be changed.
 The current working directory is displayed in the status bar at the bottom of the main graphics window and as the starting point on the dialog.

 Browse to the required directory, then double click on the folder icon or click OK.
 If the VR-Editor is active, it will read the Q1 (if any) in the new directory.

 The Phoenics environment variable is used when Phoenics has not been installed in the root directory.
 Any changes here are not made permanent, and only persist for the duration of the session and are reset when the users leaves the VR environment.

 The default file editor is the PQ1 Editor.
 It is very similar to Notepad, but has many features to aid editing the PHOENICS input file Q1.
 If the option is unticked, Notepad will be used instead.

 This allows the choice between formatted sequential and unformatted direct access for the PHI and XYZ files.